charihara/Cognitive-Robotics-Diagnosis/README.md

 * Python - The programming language used
 * pandas - Data manipulation and analysis library
 * itertools - Functions creating iterators for efficient looping
+* ttg - Simplifies the process of creating truth tables by providing a convenient interface to define logical expressions and automatically generate corresponding truth tables.
+With ttg, you can quickly evaluate logical expressions, validate Boolean functions, and analyze logical relationships.

 ## Usage
 (Discuss here how to use the files)